Ira A. Lipman was a well-known entrepreneur, philanthropist and leader of social justice organizations.

 Ira A. Lipman founded Guardsmark as a privately held security services company in 1963.
-He is the company’s Chairman Emeritus and Founder, having served as its Chairman of the Board and President.
+He was the company’s Chairman Emeritus and Founder, having served as its Chairman of the Board and President.
 Guardsmark operated 130 branch offices in the United States of America, Canada, Puerto Rico, and the United Kingdom and served organizations in more than 400 cities.
 On July 1, 2015, it employed 17,000 people, with annual revenues of approximately $500 million and had a compounded growth rate of more than 10% without a single acquisition from 1977-2008.
 Known for its innovative security concepts and rigid standards of excellence, Guardsmark’s meteoric growth since its founding earned it the position of one of the world’s largest security service companies.
 In 1992, Time cited Guardsmark as the company “ . . .
 Which many security experts consider the best national firm in the business,” and in his bestseller Liberation Management, Tom Peters praised Guardsmark as the “Tiffany’s” of the security industry.

 Guardsmark received the national American Business Ethics Award as the private company recipient in 1996, and the Committee for Economic Development (CED) honored the organization and its founder with the 2002 Corporate Citizenship Award.
 Also in 2002, Mr. Lipman personally received the Stanley C. Pace Award for Leadership in Ethics from the Ethics Resource Center.
 On July 28, 2015, Guardsmark merged with another company, and on August 1, 2016, the company merged to become Allied Universal.

-A humanitarian and philanthropist, Mr. Lipman has an extensive history of involvement with various organizations that promote human and civil rights.
-He has served as chairman of two national non-profit organizations: the National Conference of Christians and Jews and the National Council on Crime and Delinquency.
+A humanitarian and philanthropist, Mr. Lipman had an extensive history of involvement with various organizations that promote human and civil rights.
+He served as chairman of two national non-profit organizations: the National Conference of Christians and Jews and the National Council on Crime and Delinquency.
 He was the first chairman of the ethics committee of the United Way of America.
-He is a member of the Council on Foreign Relations and a board member of numerous organizations including the Simon Wiesenthal Center, New York Historical Society and Yeshiva University.
+He was a member of the Council on Foreign Relations and a board member of numerous organizations including the Simon Wiesenthal Center, New York Historical Society and Yeshiva University.

-Mr. Lipman has written for the public on a wide range of security topics and contributes regularly to the professional literature of the security field.
+Mr. Lipman wrote for the public on a wide range of security topics and contributed regularly to the professional literature of the security field.
 He is author of the book How To Be Safe, published by Reader’s Digest in 2012.
 How To Be Safe is revised and updated from the fourth edition of How To Protect Yourself From Crime, which was also published by Reader’s Digest in 1997.
 First published in hardcover simultaneously by Atheneum publishers in the United States and McClelland & Stewart Ltd. In Canada in 1975, How To Protect Yourself From Crime was reprinted in paperback by the Law Enforcement Assistance Administration in December 1980.
 Portions appeared in Reader’s Digest magazine in august 1981.
 The second edition was published by Avon Books in 1981, the third edition by Contemporary Books in 1989.

-Mr. Lipman is also the author of articles that have appeared in national publications and of editorials published by The New York Times and The Washington Post.
-Quoted frequently in The New York Times and The Wall Street Journal, and appearing in the national broadcast media, Mr. Lipman is editor and publisher of The Lipman Report, a specialized monthly management newsletter.
+Mr. Lipman was also the author of articles that have appeared in national publications and of editorials published by The New York Times and The Washington Post.
+Quoted frequently in The New York Times and The Wall Street Journal, and appearing in the national broadcast media, Mr. Lipman was editor and publisher of The Lipman Report, a specialized monthly management newsletter.
 He served as special editor for the July 1988 issue of The Annals of the American Academy of Political and Social Science, an issue titled “Private Security: Issues and Trends.”
-His achievements have been featured in 114 books, and his biography is included in Who’s Who In America, Who’s Who In World Jewry, Who’s Who In The World, and in Contemporary Authors.
+His achievements were featured in 114 books, and his biography is included in Who’s Who In America, Who’s Who In World Jewry, Who’s Who In The World, and in Contemporary Authors.
 The New York Times editorially praised Mr. Lipman and Guardsmark in 1982.

 John Chancellor Award